harshabose/gradient_decent/README.md

 # A New Gradient Decent Algorithm
-Gradient Decent with Secant Method scaling.
+A New Gradient Decent Algorithm with Secant Method scaling and Finite Difference Derivatives.
 Faster, Robust and Smarter

 Consider the following: